ligen-ua/floating/README.md

+WARING: It has always been a rather joke-only project, but after new non-type template parameters introduced by C++20, it doesn't have much sense.

 # libFloating

 This is a fun project that allows C ++ developers to manipulate floating point constants (IEEE 754) at compile time.